igvteam/igv-webapp/README.md

 ## Installation

 IGV-Web is a pure client web application consisting entirely of static files and can be served from virtually any web server, e.g.  Apache, Flask, Tomcat, nginx, or Amazon S3.
-You can install it from a pre-built distribution package or by building it from source code.
+You can install it from the pre-built IGV-Web distribution package or by building it from source code.
 To run the app, refer to your web server documentation for information on serving web content.
 Some examples are provided in the section on **Running the app** below.

-### Option 1: Download a pre-built package
+### Option 1: Download the pre-built package

 A zip file containing the pre-built app can be downloaded from [https://igv.org/app-archive](https://igv.org/app-archive).

 ### Option 2: Build from source code

-* Requirements
+* Pre-requisites
   * Node >= v8.11.4
   * NPM >= v5.6.0